 “Storing your possessions is like weaving a beautiful rainbow in your home.”

 Before you think about permanent storage, finish discarding first.
 Be sure you have gone through the critical process of assessing and discarding before filling up storage containers with things you don’t love.
 Luckily, you can repurpose containers even during the discarding process.
 Use an ice tray or muffin tin to sort and categorize small objects.
 Use old boxes to fill with items to discard or donate so you can immediately remove them from your living space.

 When the time comes to store the items that spark joy and you are in need of perfectly-sized repositories, it only takes a little imagination and elbow grease to repurpose used items.
-Your house may already contain the exact storage solutions you are looking for – here are some of our favorites.
+Your house may already contain the exact storage solutions you are looking for.
+Here are some of our favorite sustainable storage container ideas.